ICTQual AB Level 2 Award in Fire Safety

 To enrol in ICTQual AB Level 2 Award in Fire Safety, learner must meet the following entry requirements:

 • Age Requirement: Learners must be at least 16 years old at the time of registration.
-This ensures sufficient maturity and understanding of workplace safety responsibilities.

 • Educational Background: There are no formal academic qualifications required for entry.
 However, learners should possess a basic understanding of literacy and numeracy to engage effectively with written materials, discussions, and assessments.